? Introduction

 • MeetingConsumer: This is the Context Consumer.
 All consumers that are descendants of a Provider will re-render whenever the Provider’s value prop changes.

 • useMeeting: This is the meeting hook API.
-It includes all the information related to meeting such as join, leave, enable/disable mic or webcam etc.
+It includes all the information related to meetings such as join, leave, enable/disable the mic or webcam, etc.

 • useParticipant: This is the participant hook API.
 It is responsible for handling all the events and props related to one particular participant such as name, webcamStream, micStream, etc.